 WHAT MATTERS (AURA)

-Moving out into the churchyard these fragments appear to have pulled together to form complex matter, depicted by glass ‘bubbles’, which are arranged in clusters held in place by a ‘web’ - a tensile surface of sculpted lightweight netting, which holds the glass in place.
+Moving out into the churchyard these fragments appear to have pulled together to form complex matter, depicted by glass ‘bubbles’, which were arranged in clusters held in place by a ‘web’ - a tensile surface of sculpted lightweight netting, which held the glass in place.
 The web appears as a trace of an invisible surface which suspends the glass and light in space, creating cloud-like swirling auras that are reminiscent of cosmic structures.